tattali/FullCalendarBundle/doc/doctrine-crud.md

     // ...
 }
 ```

-the calendar template with a link to the `booking_new` form:
+Then create the calendar template

+and with a link to the `booking_new` form and the `calendar-holder`
 ```twig
 {# templates/booking/calendar.html.twig #}
 {% extends 'base.html.twig' %}